Reviewable/Reviewable/docs/repositories.md

 ## Repository settings

-You may use the GUI or by using the `.reviewable` directory in your project root.
-Each description below will include setting options using the GUI ([reviewable.io/repositories](https://reviewable.io/repositories)) or by using the `settings.yaml` file in your `.reviewable` directory.
+To configure Reviewable repository settings you may use the [GUI](https://reviewable.io/repositories))or the `.reviewable` directory in your project root.
+Each description below will include setting options using the GUI or by using the `settings.yaml` file in your `.reviewable` directory.

 ### Accessing repository settings with the GUI